C0mele0n/Present-Truth-Study-Aids/_pages/Welcome Page.md

 In this site<sup>[1](#myfootnote1)</sup>, you will find study resources and references to compliment your study of present truth (as given by the Bible in word and symbol).

-The content for this site is ongoing.
-Check out our current resources below and stay tuned for more!
+**The content for this site is ongoing.
+Check out our current resources below and stay tuned for more!**

 [The Time Prophecy Chart](https://github.com/C0mele0n/Present-Truth-Study-Help/blob/master/Present%20Truth%20Study%20Vault/Charts%20%26%20Diagrams/Corresponding%20Chart%20Docs/The%20Time%20Prophecies.md)

-Also, check out these resource references for more helpful content:
+**Also, check out these resource references for more helpful content:**
 - [Living Waters' YouTube Page](https://www.youtube.com/channel/UCcPrZXqA_63ZOTEGFgSXjMQ) (for a great deal of helpful present truth video presentaions, and their [website](https://www.fountainsoflivingwaters.org) for additional content as well as more info about the ministry)
 - [The Bible Handibook, by Stephen Haskell](https://m.egwwritings.org/en/book/978.4/toc) (for a wide list of organized, short, topical studies that are great for times when you dont know what to study, want to know more about a certain topic from the Bible, family worship, or just increasing your familiarity with the Bible)

-If you have any questions concerning any of the content in this site, or of Living Waters Ministry, feel free to contact us at SongofSolomon4.15@gmail.com.
-If you are interested in contributing content or references for this site, contact presenttruthstudyhelp@gmail.com .
+**If you have any questions concerning any of the content in this site, or of Living Waters Ministry, feel free to contact us at SongofSolomon4.15@gmail.com.
+If you are interested in contributing content or references for this site, contact presenttruthstudyhelp@gmail.com .**

 - - -
+# Why Should We Study Prophecy?
 29 The secret things belong unto the Lord our God: but those things which are revealed belong unto us and to our children for ever, that we may do all the words of this law.
 Deu 29:29